decentraland/documentation/content/creator/sdk7/getting-started/dev-workflow.md

 ## Run a local preview

-To run a preview of your scene, open a Visual Studio Code window on your project's root folder and click the **Preview** button on the Decentraland Editor tab.
+To run a preview of your scene, open a Visual Studio Code window on your project's root folder and click the **Preview** button on the Decentraland tab.

 - [Preview your scene]({{< ref "/content/creator/sdk7/getting-started/preview-scene.md" >}}) ) for more details.
 - Check the [Debug a scene]({{< ref "/content/creator/sdk7/getting-started/preview-scene.md#debug-a-scene" >}}) for tips on how to debug any issues.